btklab/HakoHigeKun-R/README.md

-# 📊 箱ひげくん-R (HakoHigeKun-R) - Your Personal Offline Box-and-Whisker Plotter
+# 📊 箱ひげくん-R (HakoHigeKun-R) - Your Personal Offline Box-and-Whisker Plotter for Seeing What’s Hidden

 **Drag & Drop → Instant Box Plot.**
 **See your first numeric column as a box plot immediately — no setup, no servers.**